packatino/ghost/README.md

 ## The Dream
 My dream is to create web services with [Swift](https://github.com/apple/swift) that can be built and run on common Linux servers.
 This little example service is my first step to reach that goal.
 Feel free to contribute and use it also for your own experiments.

-## Endpoints
-- `/` The root returns a simple HTML page
-- `/hello` returns a hello world string
-- `/info` returns a JSON string with infos about the Ghost

 ## Build and Run
 The Ghost can be build and run on both macOS and Ubuntu.